strangepleasures/Ludwig-old/docs/syntax.md

 All functions have fixed arity, there's no error-prone `varargs` syntax.
 The IDE is also able to pretty-print complex expressions with nested calls.

-Novice users should be able to turn on explicit parenthesising provided by IDE, but it's needed to actually type parenthesis.
+Novice users should be able to turn on explicit parenthesising provided by IDE, but it's not needed to type parenthesis.
 Similarly, IDE should show display argument names when possible/needed, but users don't have to type them.

 ##Method calls